Asian stock markets mixed after Wall St retreats from record | Taiwan News | 2021/04/15

-Asian stock markets were mixed Thursday (April 15) after Wall Street retreated from a record high as major banks reported strong profits at the start of the U.S. earnings season.
+BEIJING (AP) — Asian stock markets were mixed Thursday after Wall Street retreated from a record high as major banks reported strong profits.

 Wall Street's benchmark S&P 500 index closed 0.4% below the previous day's record due to losses for major tech stocks while smaller companies rallied.